mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 (^116) GGGLLISTENLIISSTTEENN
-The humans on Craw are descended from the early colonists who came to set up a home and exploit Craw’s mineral resources.
+The humans on Craw are descended from the early colonists who came to set up a home and exploit Craw's mineral resources.
 The mission was not a great success and due to a number of factors the colony went through a survival/subsistence phase that lasted for centuries before finally beginning to recover.
 Today, as a backwater